Remote registration

 Screen types

-Custom screens can be presented to the visitor in four different ways:
+Custom screens can be presented to the visitor during remote registration in four different ways:

-While it is possible to create questions when setting up the check-in journey, we recommend creating them first in 'Custom fields'.
-Existing questions are more easily added to the check-in flow.
-Learn more: Custom fields
+While it is possible to create questions when setting up the remote registration journey, we recommend creating them first in 'Custom fields'.
+Existing questions are more easily added to the flow.
+Learn more: Custom fields↗️`

 Questions can incorporate rules that decide the next step.
 For example, you can ask a visitor if they are a guest, a contractor, or an employee.
 If they respond 'guest' you can tell them that their host will collect them shortly; or if they respond 'contractor', you might want to check if they have a valid pass before allowing them to continue.